Bulgaria: The Secrets of Troyan

-Troyan is a captivating city in the region of Lovech, which is nicely located in North Central Bulgaria.
+Troyan is a captivating city in the region of Lovech, which is nicely located in North-Central Bulgaria.

 Troyan is only 155 kilometers from the capital city Sofia and it is easily accessible by car.
 The population of the city in 2011 was 21 194 people.
 The region has a rich history.
-There is an actual proof that it was populated from the distant Paleolithic era.
+There is actual proof that it was populated from the distant Paleolithic era.
 Through the Bronze Age, the Thracians go there close to the river Osam.

 Many weapons, bronze vessels, and jewelry were found there to prove the existence of the Thracians.

 It is popular because it is the biggest center for the production of chairs made of solid wood in Bulgaria.
 The city is a favorite spot for Bulgarians and tourists.
-People mainly love it because of the mountain and the rural tourism.
+People mainly love it because of the mountain and rural tourism.
 There are many activities and attractions not only in the city but also and in the close surrounding area.

 The Troyan Monastery

 People call it the Troyan Monastery, but the full name of this beauty is The Monastery of the Dormition of the Most Holy Mother of God.
-This is one of the largest monasteries in Bulgaria, it is on a third place.
+This is one of the largest monasteries in Bulgaria, it is in third place.
 It was built in the 16th century, which makes it also and one of the oldest monasteries in the country.

 The Troyan Monastery is placed on the banks of the Cherni Osam river, close to one of the most popular attractions in Troyan, called Oreshak.
 One of the main churches of the monastery was reconstructed at the end of the Ottoman rule during the Bulgarian National Revival.